Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Iowa State Stats and Trends

-- This season, the Cyclones have two ATS wins in three games as a favorite of 6.5 points or more.

-- Iowa State's games this year have eclipsed the over/under two times in four opportunities (50%).
+- The Cyclones have been favored by 6.5 points or more three times this season and have covered the spread in two of them.

-- The Cyclones rack up 33.8 points per game, 10.8 more than the Wildcats surrender per contest (23).
+- The Cyclones average 33.8 points per game, 10.8 more than the Wildcats surrender per contest (23).

-- Iowa State is 2-1 against the spread and 2-1 overall in games when it scores more than 23 points.
+- Iowa State is 2-1 against the spread and 2-1 overall in games when it records more than 23 points.

 - When Iowa State totals over 342.6 yards, the team is 2-1 against the spread and 2-1 overall.